Skyl3lazer/PoEBot/README.md

 !next will display the currently running race, if any, and the next upcoming event, with appropriate timers for time remaining and time until

-!help will display the help (currently just !next and how it works)
+!help will display the help

 !track <account> (admin only) will set the account to be tracked